NVIDIA/DALI/README.rst

 Testing data can be found in the DALI_extra_ repository.
 This repo is maintained for testing DALI.
 To run these tests, first set the environment variable ``DALI_EXTRA_PATH`` to point to the root repo folder of DALI_extra_.
 The DALI testing module reads this environment variable during runtime.
+Currently not all the tests follow this open dataset, but we're working on it.

 .. code-block:: bash